-Equipment Disposition
+Equipment disposition

 Each awardee must use any equipment funded through a COPS Office award for approved award-related purposes and must retain the equipment for the life of the award.
 After the conclusion of the award period, property records must be maintained by the awardee.
-The records should include a description of the property; a serial number or other identification number; the source of the property; the name of the person or entity that holds the title; the acquisition date and cost of the property; the percentage of federal participation in the cost of the property; the location, use, and condition of the property; and any ultimate disposition data, including the date of disposal and sale price of the property.
+The records should include a description of the property; a serial number or other identification number; the source of the property; the name of the person or entity that holds the title; the acquisition date and cost of the property; and any ultimate disposition data, including the date of disposal and sale price of the property.
 A control system must be developed to ensure adequate safeguards to prevent loss, damage, or theft of the property.